 “I believe that words uttered in passion contain a greater living truth than do those words which express thoughts rationally conceived.
 It is blood that moves the body.
 Words are not meant to stir the air only: they are capable of moving greater things.” ~Natsume Soseki

 During our nine-month stay in Japan I deepened my knowledge and understanding of the country thanks to, among many things, these books about Japan.
-Some are by foreign writers, other are by Japanese writers.
+Some are by foreign writers, other are by Japanese authors.

-This is one of the countries that keep me fascinated and I won’t stop reading about it after I’ve left the country.
+Japan is one of the countries that keep me fascinated and I won’t stop reading about it after I’ve left the country.
 If you happen to know books on Japan that I should read (and add to this list), please let me know in the comment section below.
 Thanks!

 Lost Japan; Last Glimpse of Beautiful Japan, by Alex Kerr

 One of the first books about Japan I read, and I loved it.
 It details Alex’ 30 years of living in Japan and the changes the country has gone through, giving the reading a good general idea of the country.

 We found some of the places mentioned in the book, among which the Chiiori Trust, and knocked on the door but unfortunately, Alex wasn’t home.

 Memories of Silk and Straw: A Self-Portrait of Small-Town Japan, by Junichi Saga

 The author realized that Japan was changing quickly and that stories about earlier times were getting lost.
 He set out to find those stories which resulted in his book with beautiful stories about farmers in the first half of the 20th century.
 A lovely read.

 Underground: The Tokyo Gas Attack and the Japanese Psyche, by Haruk Marukami